 MagicPlot considers fit function as a sum of Fit Curves.
-Ordinarily in peaks fitting each Fit Curve corresponds to one peak on the experimental data.
-There are a number of predefined Fit Curves (Line, Parabola, Gauss, Lorentz, etc.) You can specify a custom Fit Curve too.
-Baseline fitting components also may be added to the fitting sum.
+Ordinarily in peaks fitting each Fit Curve corresponds to one peak in experimental data.
+There is a number of predefined Fit Curves (Line, Parabola, Gauss, Lorentz, etc.) You can also specify a custom Fit Curve.
+Baseline fitting components may be added to the fitting sum, too.